£35.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Georges Sorel bar tape (or grip, or wrap if you prefer), hailing from Italy and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
-Supplied as shown in the photos, enough tape to cover a set of drop bars.
+Shimano 105 cable set (outer casing and inner wires), hailing from Japan and in production during the 1980s (yet still new & unused after all this time).
 The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!

-If you're taking part in L'Eroica or a similar vintage event, this is of the correct era, so rest assured the pre-1987 police won't lock you up for having the wrong handlebar grip!
+If you're taking part in L'Eroica or any other vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong cables!

 OVERVIEW